List of Scream Queens characters: Sophia Doyle

 Sophia Doyle (McKaley Miller) was a member of Kappa Kappa Tau in 1995.
 She was a normal sorority student alongside her friends Bethany, Amy, Coco and Mandy.
 In 1995, she got impregnated by Wes Gardner with twins who she gave birth to at a party.
 She died of blood loss due to the neglect of her sisters who refused to help them.
 Fearful of the consequences, her sisters and Dean Munsch cover up her death and her children.
 Her son Boone Clemens and her daughter Hester Ulrich are raised at a mental institution and later become the Red Devil killer 20 years later.

 Bethany Stevens

-Bethany Stevens, born Mary Mulligan (Anna Grace Barlow), was the mean spirited KKT President back in 1995 and Grace's mother.
-She is classified as the ringleader of the incident at Kappa House in 1995, as she forced her friends, Coco and Mandy to leave Sophia Doyle to die after giving birth.
+Bethany Stevens, born Mary Mulligan (Anna Grace Barlow), was the mean-spirited KKT President back in 1995 and Grace's mother.
+She is classified as the ringleader of the incident at Kappa House in 1995, as she forced her friends, Coco and Mandy, to leave Sophia Doyle to die after giving birth in the bathtub.
 It is revealed that she hooked up with Wes Gardner and almost nine months later, had Grace and changed her name to Mary Mulligan.
-She was arrested for shoplifting, arson, driving while intoxicated and drugs causing Wes to sue for custody and he won.
+She was arrested for shoplifting, arson, driving while intoxicated and drugs, causing Wes to sue for custody of Grace and he won.
 Mary then died a year later in a drunk driving car accident.